What Is MEMS (Micro-Electro-Mechanical System)? Types & Application

 Size of MEMS

-The physical dimension of MEMS devices can range from 20 micrometers to one millimeter.
+The physical dimensions of MEMS devices can range from 20 micrometers to one millimeter.
 They are made of components between 1 and 100 micrometers in size.

 While individual components can be smaller than the width of a human hair, multiple modules arranged in arrays can occupy an area of more than a 10-centimeter square.